This DIY Halloween skull display takes only a few minutes to put together – it’s the perfect last-minute holiday decor idea!

 I like to bring Steve, my boyfriend, along with me to the craft store.
 The only problem is that once we get in there, I know it’s going to take forever – and it’s not me, it’s him!

-Actually, I don’t mind, because he’s coming up with craft ideas.
+Actually, I don’t mind, because he’s coming up with craft ideas for Halloween decor.
 Steve is really good at challenging himself to come up with ideas using one item as a “base,” and this time he did it with an apothecary jar at Michaels.

 We both noticed the unique shape of this apothecary jar at the same time.
 “Are you thinking what I’m thinking?”
 Steve said.
 “Um, yes . . ?”
 I responded.